analogdevicesinc/ai8x-training/datasets/face_id/README.md

    python merge_youtubefaces_dataset.py -p <path_to_store_generated_dataset> --type test
    ```

 **Note:** The default paths for generated dataset is set to AI8X_TRAINING_HOME/data so the data loaders can load them with default parameters.
-If the destination folder is changed, the --data <folder_to_generated_dataset> option shoudl be added to the model training script.
+If the destination folder is changed, the
+--data <folder_to_generated_dataset> option should be added to the model training script.